 The proton radius can be measured using either an electron or a muon.
 Experiments show that there is an unexplained discrepancy between the two measurements.
 The 3D Universe theory explains this discrepancy with the following figures:

-From the above figures and using the official numeric value of the Planck Length (1.6162) we deduce the following formulae:
+From the above figures and using the official value of the Planck Length (1.6162 x 10-35 m) we deduce the following equations:

 The numbers are very close to the official values, this gives a good indication that the size of the proton is a scaled up version of the Planck Length.